“Misery is a river of tears that whispers my name in a constant hiss.”

 I nodded.
 “You’re right.
 I’m sorry.”

-“Catherine, dear, I have something important to talk about with you.”
+“Catherine, dear, I have something important to discuss with you.”

-“I too have something important to discuss,” I said, lowering to my knees in front of her, “and I’d like to go first if you don’t mind.”
+“I too have something important to talk about,” I said, lowering to my knees in front of her, “and I’d like to go first if you don’t mind.”

 She gave me a tight look of wonder and nodded her permission.